FullByte/FullByte.github.io/docs/fun/games/team/zocki.md

 # Zocki

+## Cross-Play

+Games that work in [crossplay](https://de.wikipedia.org/wiki/Crossplay) between PlayStation and pc and have been played sofar :

+- Call of Duty Warzone
+- RocketLeague
+- Brawlhalla

 ## Ten-Fight

 The **Zocki-Ten-Fight** is an epic battle over 10 switch games over who is the best player today.